-In the schools, on the streets, in all of our lives, Corona, aka COVID.
-19, has left its mark.
-And sadly, we're not over it yet.
-So it's no surprise that Instagram isn't just carrying on as it did before the pandemic.
+In the schools, on the streets, in all of our lives, Corona, aka COVID 19, has left its mark.
+And unfortunately, we're not out of the woods yet.
+So it's no wonder that Instagram isn't just carrying on as it did before the pandemic.

-The following changes have occurred since the Corona crisis began -. some were made immediately, others are still fairly recent.
-One thing they have in common, however: Instagram, in this time of crisis, is an additional tool for Information and for cohesion.
-That's partly because Instagram is always trying to keep up with the times the times, and on the other hand, it's because its users have also Changes have gone through.
+The following changes have occurred since the Corona Crisis began - some were made immediately, others are still quite recent.
+However, they have one thing in common: Instagram is an additional means of information and cohesion in this time of crisis.
+This is partly because Instagram is always trying to keep up with the times, and partly because users have gone through some changes as well.

 What Instagram has changed within the app

-The first six changes have been made by Instagram itself been made.
-Several features are currently part of the App concept.
-All of them are intended to make it easier and more more conscientiously navigate through this crisis.
+The first six changes have been made by Instagram itself.
+Various Functions are currently part of the app concept.
+All of them are intended to make it easier and more conscientious for us to navigate through this crisis.

 Information display WHO in search